hmrc/vat-service-guide/source/documentation/set-up.html.md

   * submit their firm's SA or CT UTR and agent reference number.
 This links existing VAT clients linked to a particular Government Gateway ID to the new Agent services account.

 We encourage software developers to ensure their agency customers are aware of the service and give links to more information.

-1. Agent starts journey to to add existing clients
-2. Agent signs in to Government Gateway account with agent credentials for existing clients
-3. Agent enters agency account number and their SA UTR or CTR
-4. Connection to existing clients is confirmed for that Government Gateway account
-5. Agent repeats the process with next Government Gateway account that has existing clients until all clients are linked

 ## Link new VAT client